djeikyb/shaka_player_spurious_caption_bug_report/readme.md

 2. Open the page in macos safari, I used safari 14.0.3 (14610.4.3.1.7): http://localhost:8080

 3. Look at the text tracks, there is a track labeled "Unrecognized ()".
-But you can see that no playlists are configured.
-None in the hls playlsit, none in the player config.
+But you can see that no text tracks are configured.
+None in the hls playlist, none in the player config.

 ## What I see